What Is Skunk Cabbage?

 The leaves emerge from a large rhizome after the flowers have finished, usually in February.
 They are bright green and large, 15 to 20 inches tall and 12 to 15 inches wide.
 If broken or bruised, they release the same skunky odor as the flowers.
 Animals don’t bother them because they are poisonous, containing calcium oxalate crystals which irritate the mouth and cause gastric distress.
 The leaves last until May when the surrounding forest trees have leafed out and now shade the forest floor.

 The Western skunk cabbage is native to the Pacific Northwest.
 Its range is as far north as southern Alaska and as far south as Northern California.
 Because winters are milder in this region, the spathes do not heat up.
 The spathe, which is yellow, opens completely, exposing the flowers.
-The flowers emit the same skunky odor to attract pollinators which feed on rotting carcasses.
+The flowers emit a skunky odor to attract pollinators which feed on rotting carcasses.
 The leaves, which are the largest of any native plant in the region, grow to 50 inches tall and 30 inches wide.
 They appear at the same time as the flowers and also smell of skunk.

-Western skunk cabbage is also poisonous, containing the same calcium oxalate crystals as its eastern cousin.
+Western skunk cabbage is poisonous, containing the same calcium oxalate crystals as its eastern cousin.
 Despite that, bears in the region eat the leaves when they emerge from hibernation as a laxative.
 The native peoples also ate the leaves during times of famine.
 More usually, they used the leaves to line berry baskets or wrap around food that was baked in fires.
 The leaves were also used medicinally to treat swellings and sores.

 Skunk Cabbage in the Garden